Islandora/islandora_badges/modules/islandora_unpaywall/README.md

 Configuration path is admin/islandora/tools/badges/unpaywall (Administration > Islandora > Islandora Utility Modules > Islandora Badges Configuration > Unpaywall).

-Link text: Defines the text used in the PDF link.
+* Link text: Defines the text used in the PDF link.
 Defaults to "Link to PDF".
+* Email: The Unpaywall API now requires an email address appended to every call.
+* API endpoint: The correct, current one is given by default.
+This is done in case the endpoint changes in the future.

 ## Styling
 The link text is enclosed in a block with the class "unpaywall".
 This can be styled with CSS.